-#2.
-There is a monthly subscription option for payment (more on that later).
-But that’s not your only option.
-Instead, they also offer a pay-as-you-go alternative, where you can pay for points (1oo points = 25,000 words) and use them whenever the need arises.
+2. There’s a monthly subscription option for payment (more on that later), but that’s not your only option.
+Instead, they also offer a pay-as-you-go alternative, where you can pay for points (100 points = 25,000 words) and use them whenever the need arises.

-#4.
-CopyLeaks checker tools reportedly works with all Unicode languages to check for errors.
+4. Copyleaks checker tools work with all Unicode languages to check for errors.

-#6.
-CopyLeaks will not only flag plagiarism issues, but it will also show you the original source so you can compare line by line.
+6. Copyleaks won’t only flag plagiarism issues, but it’ll also show you the original source so you can compare line by line.

-#1.
-CopyLeaks does not allow you to run individual mistakes reports right now.
+1. Copyleaks doesn’t allow you to run individual mistakes reports.
 I’d imagine that’s a deal killer for a teacher who’s trying to run individual reports for each student.

-#3.
-The point-based pricing system sounds good in theory.
-But it can actually get really expensive if you’re a heavy user looking for lots of mistakes.
-It’s ~$60 each month to access the same word count as Grammarly (150,000 words).
-But you get a lot of additional features with Grammarly, too.
+3. The point-based pricing system sounds good in theory.
+But it can get really expensive if you’re a heavy user looking for lots of mistakes — especially when you choose a monthly subscription.

-A CopyLeaks subscription runs from around $10/month on up to $1,100/month, depending on the volume of credits you’ll need.
+Copyleaks’ yearly subscription runs from around $10/month on up to over $550/month, depending on the volume of credits you’ll need.

 However, the lack of grammar support, plus no mistakes reporting options, puts this lower on the list than the other Grammarly alternatives listed above.